Actually, there is no US - it's just little old me!

 It felt good not having to join the rat race every day.
 I was finally able to do what I wanted when I wanted!

 Life slowed to an acceptable, relaxed pace, and I began to enjoy my newfound freedom, one leisurely day at a time.

 Life was bliss!

-I now had so much spare time, so I decided to get a puppy.
+I had so much spare time, so I decided the time was right to get a puppy.

 Our next pooch was a cute Yorkshire Terrier (Sherry), who used to run for the cupboard under the stairs every time my Grandma arrived.

 Eventually, we realised why.
 Sherry had quite a long coat which often made it difficult to know whether she was facing you or away from you.